Santalum acuminatum

-Santalum acuminatum, the desert quandong, is a hemiparasitic plant in the sandalwood family, Santalaceae, (Native to Australia) which is widely dispersed throughout the central deserts and southern areas of Australia.
+Santalum acuminatum, the desert quandong, is an evergreen, hemiparasitic tree in the sandalwood family, Santalaceae, which is widely dispersed throughout the central deserts and southern areas of Australia.

-The species, especially its edible fruit, is also commonly referred to as quandong or native peach.
-The use of the fruit as an exotic flavouring, one of the best known bush tucker (bush food), has led to the attempted domestication of the species.

-Desert quandong is an evergreen tree, its fruit can be stewed to make pie filling for quandong pies or made into a fruit juice drink.
-The seed (kernel) inside the tough shell can be extracted to be crushed into a paste then be used on sore gums or an oral gum boil to ease the pain.
-Because it is one of the few drought-tolerant fruit trees in far-west New South Wales, it is popular to grow among many Aboriginal communities and the non-Indigenous Australians who are aware of it.
+The tree's fruit, known as quandongs or native peaches, are used as bush tucker and as an exotic flavouring, which has led to attempts to domesticate the tree.
+The fruit can be stewed to make filling for quandong pies or made into a fruit juice drink.
+The kernels inside the stones of the fruit can be crushed into a paste and then used on sore gums or gum boils to ease the pain.
+Because it is one of the few drought-tolerant fruit trees in far-west New South Wales, the tree is widely utilised by Australian Aboriginals.

 Description

 Santalum acuminatum grows as a tall shrub, or small tree, 4 to 6 m high and 2–4 m wide.
 The rough bark is dark grey and the branches ascending in character.
 Smaller plants formed by suckers from the roots are sometimes found surrounding larger plants.
 The smaller branches have a more weeping habit.
 The slender to ovate leaves are pointed at the tip, and are pale yellowish-green bringing a slightly grey and leathery appearance.
 These are supported on a short leaf stem, 5 – 10 mm long, the leaves themselves being 45 – 115 mm long.
 They are tapered in outline, and arranged in opposite pairs on the branchlets.

 Flowers can be green or creamy white on the outer parts, reddish or yellowish brown on the inner faces; these appear on stems, are just 2–3 mm across, and are fragrant.
 Fruit is produced after 4 years and is red or sometimes yellow, measuring between 20 and 25 mm across.
 A 3-mm layer of flesh covers a brain-like nut with a hard shell that encases the seed.
 This fruit is referred to as a drupe.
 It ripens from green to a shiny red in late spring or summer, and is globe-shaped and 20 to 40 mm across.
 The skin of the fruit is waxy.

 Roots are adapted to a hemiparasitic mechanism, using a haustorium, on roots able to reach out 10 m to other root systems.